msg-systems/holmes-extractor/README.md

 <a id="the-basic-idea"></a>
 #### 1.1 The basic idea

-**Holmes** is a Python 3 library (tested with version 3.7.7) that supports a number of use cases involving information extraction from English and German texts.
+**Holmes** is a Python 3 library (tested with version 3.9.5) running on top of [spaCy](https://spacy.io/) (tested with version 3.1.2) that supports a number of use cases involving information extraction from English and German texts.
 In all use cases, the information extraction is based on analysing the semantic relationships expressed by the component parts of each sentence:

 - In the [chatbot](#getting-started) use case, the system is configured using one or more **search phrases**.
 Holmes then looks for structures whose meanings correspond to those of these search phrases within